- Start dateSeptember 2018

-This unit introduces documentary film making to equip you with the core skills of documentary film production.
+- Documentary Process and Practice (20 credits) - This unit introduces documentary film making to equip you with the core skills of documentary film production.

-This unit seeks to position documentary production within a historical context.
+- Documentary History and Theory (20 credits) - This unit seeks to position documentary production within a historical context.

 Building upon your study in the first unit, you will have the opportunity to study the ramifications of contemporary theoretical debates, documentary history and theory in relation to a chosen approach and research methodology.

-This term allows you to develop your own specialist interest in documentary through the completion of a Major Project involving the production and direction of an individually authored documentary film, accompanied by a research dossier, a proposal and a treatment.
+This term allows you to develop your own specialist interest in documentary through the completion of a Major Project, involving the production and direction of an individually authored documentary film, accompanied by a research dossier, a proposal and a treatment.

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.